rextechs/AzureIoTBootcamp/Day1-HOL1.md

 ## Step 7 : Confirm Temperature Simulator Module Deployment

  The simulated temperature sensor module generates environment data that you can use for testing later.
 The simulated sensor is monitoring both a machine and the environment around the machine.
 For example, this sensor might be in a server room, on a factory floor, or on a wind turbine.
-The message includes ambient temperature and humidity, machine temperature and pressure, and a timestamp.
+The message includes ambient temperature and humidity, machine temperature and pressure, and a timestamp

 ### Step 7.1 : Confirm the module is deployed and running